deblockt/hass-proscenic-790T-vacuum/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=proscenic)

+You can choose between two connection mode:
+- *local*: the integration will use your local network to contact your vacuum (send command to start/stop).
+But the cloud will be used to get vacuum status.
+- *cloud*: All interactions are done using the cloud.
+Only the map generation will use the local network.

+> Note: Some vacuum don't support the local mode.

 ### Get authentifications data

 device id, token, user id and authentication code can be retrieved using the Proscenic robotic application :